sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/finders.md

 This will be mostly clear in the next chapter with modifications that can make a lot of use of finders.

-But you can also need to find a specific face.
+You can also find a specific face.
 For instance, we might want to have only the front face of the house.
 For this you will need to use the `FaceFinder` and `EdgeFinder` objects directly (instead of within a function that already declared it).